brianSalk/Daily-Problems/balls_in_buckets_with_at_least_one_ball/README.md

   * This means that we need to find all the possible permutations of $4$ *'s and $3$ |'s.
   * we use the notation $\left({n \choose k}\right)$ to count partitions of $k$ indistinct objects into $n$ distinct partitions

-*We use 3 |'s because each |'s represents a boundry between two categories (or in this case buckets).*
+*We use 3 |'s because each | represents a boundry between two categories (or in this case buckets).*
 Here is a diagram showing where each bucket is:
 ```math
 \text{bucket1}\space|\space\text{bucket2}\space|\space\text{bucket3}\space|\space\text{bucket4}